 The High School Placement Office at The School at Columbia University has a successful record of helping students gain admission to schools that meet their academic, social and emotional needs.
-In consultation with advisors and teachers, the high school placement team offers families and students individualized guidance through the high school application process.
-They encourage students to look at public, independent, and parochial schools, and create tailored lists of recommended options for each student to consider.
+In consultation with advisors and teachers, the High School Placement (HSP) team offers families and students individualized guidance through the high school application process.
+They encourage students to look at public, independent, parochial schools, and boarding schools.
+Additionally, the HSP team creates tailored and customized lists of recommended school options for each student to consider.